 The enzymes APX and GR are key enzymes of an ROS detoxification pathway, the AsA-GSH cycle, catalyzing the first step of the pathway and regeneration of reduced glutathione, respectively (Noctor & Foyer, 1998).

-Enzymatic assays revealed low activity for either APX or GR in SAG 49.72, grown under control or HL, LT and HS stress conditions (Figure 6A).
-In contrast, UWO 241 exhibited significantly higher activity for both enzymes under control and all stress treatments relative to SAG 49.72 (Figure.
-6).
+Enzymatic assays revealed low activity for either APX or GR in SAG 49.72, grown under control or HL, LT and HS stress conditions (Figure 7A).
+In contrast, UWO 241 exhibited significantly higher activity for both enzymes under control and all stress treatments relative to SAG 49.72 (Figure 7).
 GR activity was highest in HS-UWO 241 cells, while APX activity was highest in LT-UWO 241 cells relative to controls.
 Last, AsA-GSH pathway substrate, ascorbate, was significantly higher in UWO 241 compared with values typically reported for other algae (Gest, Gautier, & Stevens, 2013).
-Total cellular ascorbate 10.0 \pm 4.7 and 12.3 \pm 5.71 mM ascorbate under control and high salinity conditions, respectively (Figure S2).
+Total cellular ascorbate 9.61 \pm 1.20 and 18.52 \pm 1.90 mM ascorbate under control and high salinity conditions, respectively, compared with 0.93 \pm in the mesophile, C. reinhardtii (Figure S2).

-Screening of the UWO 241 genome and transcriptome revealed homologs for all genes involved in the AsA-GSH cycle, with the exception of monodehydroascorbate reductase (MDHAR) which was not located (Table S2).
+Screening of the UWO 241 genome and transcriptome revealed homologs for all genes involved in the AsA-GSH cycle, with the exception of monodehydroascorbate reductase (MDHAR) (Tables S2 and S3).
 The genome of UWO 241 encodes 5 genes identified as APX (APX1, APX2-A to -D), which share a high sequence similarity with homologous genes from other photosynthetic organisms and the presence of conserved motifs involved in APX catalytic function (Figure S3a).
 Four of these genes (APX2-A to -D) are found on the same contig in a head-to-tail orientation and share a high sequence similarity (83.1-93.3%), suggesting a recent gene duplication event (Figure S3b).
 This is in contrast with other green algae that typically encode one or two APX genes with confirmed APX activity (Pitsch et al., 2010; Gest et al., 2013).
-All other genes, including GR, were present as a single copy and shared a high sequence identity with homologous genes from C. reinhardtii (Table S2).
+All other genes, including GR, were present as a single copy and shared a high sequence identity with homologous genes from C. reinhardtii (Table S3).